-Fiber (estimated dry matter content) = 6.8%
+Fiber (estimated dry matter content) = 4.5%

 |Estimated Nutrient Content|

-|Dry Matter Basis||41%||27%||24%|
+|Dry Matter Basis||43%||32%||17%|

-|Calorie Weighted Basis||31%||51%||18%|
+|Calorie Weighted Basis||31%||56%||12%|

-The first ingredient in this dog food lists lamb.
-Lamb is considered “the clean flesh derived from slaughtered” lamb and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Lamb is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The fourth ingredient is rice flour.
 Rice flour is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.

-The fifth ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The seventh ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.